Compilation and Installation using Autoconf¶

 To see a short description of all the options, type

-.
+./configure --help.
 If you are using a development snapshot and the

-configure script does not exist, type ./autogen.sh
+configure script does not exist, type ./autogen.sh to generate it

-can pass them to autogen.sh
+can pass them to autogen.sh.
+It will run configure with these

 options after it is generated.
-Once you have run configure
+Once you have run configure and set

 the options to your preference, type: